 When you think of an idyllic Mediterranean island, you may as well be picturing Majorca.
-This perfect holiday island is blessed with translucent waters, hundreds of kilometres of sandy coastline with secluded rocky coves and sandy beaches, and an abundance of vibrant and sophisticated towns and cities.
+This perfect holidays to Majorca will be blessed with translucent waters, hundreds of kilometres of sandy coastline with secluded rocky coves and sandy beaches, and an abundance of vibrant and sophisticated towns and cities.

 No matter what kind of traveller you are – if you’re into hiking epic landscapes, visiting grand old buildings with long and fascinating stories, or if you simply want to kick back on perfect sandy beaches, Majorca is the place for you.
 Discover this perfect holiday destination with these Majorca holiday packages.